chungs10/fire-suppression-line-verifier/README.md

 # How to run:
 - From the main United folder, run `python router.py`
 - Once the initial processes are complete, navigate to 127.0.0.1:5000 in a browser

+# Other notes:
+- The machine learning model is not included since the file is large.
+Contact the group to get the trained model
+- For future improvement: the twoPics.py program may not terminate properly, future todo is reconfigure the QApplication to terminate completely when the subprogram is exited.
+This issue comes up when the "Live Analysis" button is clicked